himedlooff/DragonSlayersJr/index.md

 3. In the event of a tie, which is highly unlikely, the tie breaker will go to the person who have the ratio closest to 1:1 and with a higher donation.

-(We are mindful that this contest is held during the Christmas break in most countries and those who normally active may not be able to participate fully.
+*(We are mindful that this contest is held during the Christmas break in most countries and those who normally active may not be able to participate fully.
 Likewise, those normally not very active may be able to play more, thus the result of this contest may surprise us all.
-The main thing is to **have fun**.)
+The main thing is to have fun.)*

 # Past Winners of Clan's Contests